Compaction for two models of logarithmic-depth trees: Analysis and Experiments: Introduction

 In Figure~\ref{fig:searchTree} we have depicted a binary search tree structure of size 500.
 Once the structure is compacted, it remains a tree with 172 nodes (represented in red).

+Our study focuses on the number of non-isomorphic subtrees in a tree and this corresponds also to the size of the compacted tree (also called minimal DAG representation in \cite{zhang2013redundancy}).
+This parameter is different from the study of symmetry nodes mentioned above (see~\cite{cisz17}), since there symmetries happen if an internal node has two isomorphic children (a local symmetry) whereas the number of non-isomorphic subtrees of a tree is capturing a global symmetry.
+Using the results in \cite{cisz17} to design and analyze a data compression algorithm leads to constant compression rate on average, as was already shown in \cite{FGM97}.
+In our case, we gain on average at least a logarithmic factor.

+For both investigations, a Riccati-like functional-differential equation must be analyzed.
+But, not only the equations in \cite{cisz17} and in Section~\ref{sec:plane} are different, but the global nature of the parameter of our interest is reflected by the need of uniform asymptotics, which required a delicate singularity analysis.

+In this paper, we analyze the underlying \emph{unlabeled tree structure} of a plane and a non-plane model of increasingly labeled trees, namely increasing binary trees and recursive trees.
+For these two models of trees picking a tree uniformly at random and erasing the labels from it gives an unlabeled plane binary tree or an unlabeled non-plane general tree (also called P\'olya tree).
+However, for each model the probability distribution of the resulting unlabeled tree is non-uniform.
+The distribution on plane binary trees we use is the same as the one of \cite{cisz17,matu2018}.
+Even if the analyzed parameters are not the same, for all such studies the mathematical tools are based on differential equation analyses due to the underlying distribution on trees.

+Finally, another way to reach the non-uniform distribution is as a very simple natural evolution process.
+First let us mention the plane binary tree model: start with a single node, and at each step select randomly one of the leaves (external node) and replace with a binary node.
+While for P\'olya trees, start with a node and at each step select randomly one of the nodes and append a new leaf to it.

-In this paper we are interested in the analysis of the compaction ratio for two families of trees that are not simply generated trees.
+We are interested in the analysis of the compaction ratio, relating the tree size and its minimal DAG size as in \cite{zhang2013redundancy} for two families of trees that are not simply generated trees.
 The first family consists of recursive trees (Section~\ref{sec:rec_trees}).
 The family has been introduced by Moon~\cite{Moon74} and further studied by Meir and Moon in the 70s~\cite{MM78}.
 Their motivation was to present a tree model for the spread of epidemics.
 The second tree family we are interested in is the class of plane binary increasing tree (Section~\ref{sec:plane}).
 It corresponds to the tree model for binary search trees.
-Both these families have been extensively studied in the last two decades in both probabilities studies~\cite{MS95,drmota03,BDMS08,DIMR09} and in combinatorics~\cite{BFS92,KP07,PP07}.
+Both families have been extensively studied in the last two decades with probabilistic methods~\cite{MS95,drmota03,BDMS08,DIMR09} as well as with combinatorial ones~\cite{BFS92,KP07,PP07}.

-For these two families of trees (recursive or binary increasing), informally we prove that, asymptotically, if a tree of size $n$ is compacted, then the resulting structure has on average size $\mathcal{O}\left(n/\log n\right)$.
+For recursive trees and binary increasing trees, informally speaking we prove that, asymptotically, if a tree of size $n$ is compacted, then the resulting structure has on average size $\mathcal{O}\left(n/\ln n\right)$, with a lower bound of $\Omega(\sqrt n)$.